This post contains affiliate links.

 - Connect the open negative terminal to the connector.
 Insert the remaining loose wires inside a butt connector and crimp them together to complete the circuit.

 - Fasten the two batteries together.
-The final setup should have a wire that runs from the positive terminal on the first battery to the second's negative terminal.
-And a wire that runs from the positive terminal of one battery to the connector, and another runs from the second battery's negative terminal to the connector.
+The final setup should have a wire that runs from the positive terminal on the first battery to the second's negative terminal, and a wire that runs from the positive terminal of one battery to the connector, and another run from the second battery's negative terminal to the connector.
 Hold the two batteries together and wrap them in a duct or electrical tape.

 - Hook up the battery.
 Since you’re using the standard power wheels battery and motor connector, the connection is straightforward.
 Slide in the connector and close the hood.